Infectious diseases (medical specialty): Investigations

 When diagnosing, a medical professional must first determine if a patient has an infectious disease or another condition not caused by infection but exhibits similar symptoms.
 Once the illness is confirmed to be caused by an infection, Infectious diseases specialists employ a variety of diagnostic tests to help identify the pathogen that is causing an infection.
 Common tests include staining, culture tests, serological tests, susceptibility tests, genotyping, nucleic acid-base test, and polymerase chain reaction.
-Seeing as samples of bodily fluid or tissue are used in these tests, a specialist will have to distinguish between the non-disease-causing bacteria and disease-causing bacteria inhabiting the body to effectively identify and treat the infection.
+Since samples of bodily fluid or tissue are used in these tests, a specialist must distinguish between non-disease-causing bacteria and disease-causing bacteria inhabiting the body to effectively identify and treat the infection.

 Staining is a method of testing that uses a special dye to change the color of pathogens and a microscope to view them.
 The change in color helps doctors distinguish the pathogen from its surrounding and identify what it is.
 This method is only successful with large and plentiful pathogens present.
-Therefore, this method is unsuccessful with viruses because they can not be viewed under a microscope due to their small size.
+Therefore, this method is unsuccessful with viruses because they cannot be viewed under a microscope due to their small size.
 Staining has more of an effect on bacteria where a violet colored stain is used, this is called gram staining.
 If the bacteria appears blue it is considered gram positive and if it appears red it is gram negative.

 Culture tests are done when there is not enough of the pathogen to be seen through other tests.
 ID specialists will grow the pathogen in the lab until they have enough to work with.
 Although cultures work on some pathogens, such as the bacteria that causes strep throat, it is ineffective on many others, such as syphilis.
 A test to identify the pathogen, such as staining, would take place after culture tests.

 Susceptibility tests are done by ID specialists to discover which antimicrobial drug would be most effective at killing the pathogen.
 Cultures can also be used as a form of susceptibility testing by adding the drug to the cultured pathogens and observing whether or not it kills the pathogen and how much of the drug is needed to kill it.

 Nucleic acid-base tests are used to detect genetic material.
 For pathogens that can't be cultured, ID specialists can identify them by looking for specific DNA or RNA.
 Polymerase chain reaction (PCR), a type of nucleic acid-base test, is similar to culture tests in that genes from the pathogen are duplicated.
 This method is mainly used when a specific pathogen is suspected.